Debiased Inference for High-Dimensional Regression Models Based on Profile M-Estimation: Discussion

 The proposed DPME approach can also be extended to accommodate data-dependent $m$-functions.
+Extensions to data-dependent objectives, such as those involving first-stage nuisance estimators, require additional orthogonality and rate conditions.
+We illustrate one such setting in the ITR example, but a general theory for data-dependent profile objectives is beyond the scope of the present paper.
 Similar to the ITR estimation setting, the $m$-function may incorporate estimated nuisance parameters.
-For example, consider the high-dimensional Cox model where the primary interest lies in estimating the coefficients of the covariates $\bbeta$.
-If the initial estimator is obtained by maximizing the Cox partial likelihood, the $m$-function involves the estimated baseline hazard function so is data-dependent.
+For example, consider the high-dimensional Cox model, where the primary interest is in estimating the covariate coefficients $\bbeta$.
+If the initial estimator is obtained by maximizing the Cox partial likelihood, the $m$-function depends on the estimated baseline hazard function and is therefore data-dependent.
 Provided that the influence of the data-dependent component has first-order orthogonality to that of the debiasing estimator of interest, the resulting debiased estimator retains both regularity and asymptotic normality.
 We leave the development of a rigorous theoretical framework for data-dependent profile $m$-functions to future work.